andymcbeath/hellobeyondmd/README.md

 ## General Info

 This is the take home app prompt #2 for BeyondMD.
 I created a React page that displays my resume and images from an artist search through the Spotify API.
-I used Material UI to style everything, created a basic test, and followed security guidelines by securing the API key in a .env file.
+I used Material UI to style everything, created a basic test, and followed security guidelines by securing the API key in an .env file.
 I was also able to Dockerize the project which can be found in mcbeath1/app-prod.
 If you need access to the Spotify Developer account or any other questions or concerns please email me at mcbeath1@gmail.com.

 ## Technologies
 Project is created with: